nponeccop/vz/README.md

 # vz [![Join the chat at https://gitter.im/nponeccop/vz](https://badges.gitter.im/nponeccop/vz.svg)](https://gitter.im/nponeccop/vz?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A distributed private cloud capable of running "containers" on OpenVZ hosts.
+A distributed independent cloud capable of running "containers" on OpenVZ hosts.

 - cloud := an API to deploy applications and allocate resources across more than one VPS
 - distributed cloud := a cloud with VPS provided by more than one vendor
-- private cloud := a cloud with command & control system not controlled by VPS vendors (talk less by a single vendor)
+- independed cloud := a cloud with command & control system not controlled by VPS vendors (talk less locked to a single vendor)
-- container := a partition of a VPS allowing multiple POSIX/libc applications coexist without clashes of dependency versions
+- container := a partition of a VPS allowing multiple POSIX/libc applications to coexist without clashes of dependency versions

 Workflow of 0.1
 ---------------